 - Be wary of strangers who ask you lots of questions about your dog.
 Many are just dog-lovers but some use this to glean information for a pre-meditated theft.

 - Don't share lots of pictures of your new puppy or dog on social media sites like Facebook without checking your privacy settings first.
 It is very easy to find out personal information about people.

 - If you choose to use Pet Sitters, Dog Walkers or Kennels make thorough checks on them beforehand, ask for references and follow them up.

-- If possible encourage your cat to wear a collar, with an ID tag and a bell.
+- If possible, encourage your cat to wear a collar, with an ID tag and a bell.

-- If you choose to use a cattery or pet sitter, make thorough checks on them beforehand, ask for references and follow them up.
+- If you are going on holiday, put your cat in a registered cattery.
+If you choose to use a cattery or pet sitter, make thorough checks on them beforehand, ask for references and follow them up.

 - Visit The Cats Protection website to gain access to a wealth of free informative guides: www.cats.org.uk/cat-care/care-leaflets/essential-guides.

 I have found a pet

 If you have found a pet or think you have seen a pet that is lost, please try and take a few photos of them and upload the details to our website for free.